nwisbeta/github.io/pages/app_design/errors.md

 Validate text entry in real-time with a helper text next to the text field, to notify the user before the user tries to move to the next step.

-_VAGUE GUIDANCE - NOT CERTAIN OF INTENT_
 Pop up error messages must only be displayed when a user tries to move to the next stage of a process to prevent interruption when using the app (GOV.UK Design System)
 Example: Error message pops up when submitting log in details

 If there are multiple errors, present errors together in a single error message (GOV.UK Design System).
 Do not display a series of error messages that pop up one after the other.

-_VAGUE GUIDANCE - NOT CERTAIN OF INTENT_
 Do not use error messages that inform users they are not eligible or do not have appropriate permissions to do something – do explain why this is the case and what to do next (GOV.UK Design System)

 Use consistent error messages across the app.
 See [Messaging](/messaging.html).